 So we are making good headway in our journey through Charticulator.
 Just by binding data to different attributes, our chart is a looking a lot more appealing than it started out.
-Notice that I have added another text box to the glyph that has the Salesperson field bound to it in order to label the columns accordingly.
+Notice that I have added another text mark to the bottom of the rectangle glyph that has the Salesperson field bound to it in order to label the columns accordingly.

 However, great as this chart my look, we still don’t know how to successfully use a symbol as our glyph and get it plotted onto the chart.
 At the moment if we put a circle symbol into the Glyph pane we get this